meyvenil0844-byte/GrandpaDemonPlus-Remastered/README.md

 ![Title](resources/readme/difficulties.png)

 ## Overview
-The humble Extreme Demon is the highest difficulty in all of Geometry Dash. **However, there is no possible way that Acheron and ACU should be considered the same difficulty.** Think that there should be more demon difficulties above Extreme? oh? want one Above Grandpa Demom?
+The humble Extreme Demon is the highest difficulty in all of Geometry Dash. **However, there is no possible way that Acheron and ACU should be considered the same difficulty.** Think that there should be more demon difficulties above Extreme? oh? want one Above Grandpa Demon?
 Look no further than the **GrandpaDemonPlus-Remastered mod!**

 ## Features
 * *Up to 6 new demon difficulties* above Extreme Demon!